U.S. Route 202 in New Jersey: History

-Freeway upgrades

 Plans for a limited-access highway along the U.S. Route 202 corridor date back to 1932 when a parkway was planned to continue into Pennsylvania along U.S. Route 202; this proposal never came to fruition.
 In the 1960s, a bypass around Ringoes opened for U.S. Route 202 and Route 69 (which became Route 31 in 1967) with the former alignment of U.S. Route 202 through town becoming Route 179.
 In 1966, a freeway was proposed along the U.S. Route 202 corridor between the Pennsylvania border and Interstate 287 in Bridgewater Township.
 The portion of this freeway between the Pennsylvania border and the Route 179 interchange in Ringoes was legislated in 1969 with the New Hope–Lambertville Toll Bridge opening in 1971.
 The freeway opened in October 1974, and the former alignment of U.S. Route 202 between Lambertville and Ringoes became an extension of Route 179.
 Meanwhile, the portion of the proposed U.S. Route 202 freeway between Lambertville and Bridgewater Township was cancelled due to opposition from residents along the route.

 In the 1980s, upgrades were made to the portion of U.S. Route 202 concurrent with Route 23.
-This portion of road, which was originally a four-lane undivided road, saw an upgrade to a six-lane freeway south of the Alps Road interchange and to a six-lane surface road north of there.
+This portion of road, which was originally a four-lane surface road, saw an upgrade to a six-lane freeway south of the Alps Road interchange and to a six-lane arterial road north of there.
 Construction on these improvements was completed in 1986.

+In September 1991 construction began on a project to improve the Somerville circle.
+The project included an overpass that allows Route 202 to bypass the circle, and the inclusion of traffic signals.
+The project was completed in 1994.
+In the year after the overpass opened the circle saw 302 traffic accidents.
+In an attempt to lower the accident rate the New Jersey Department of Transportation installed yield ahead signs for approaching vehicles in February 1995.
+The signs made little difference and the accident rate remained high.
+Another attempt to make the circle safer came in November when the Transportation Department painted lane lines and arrows on the roads and replaced a yield sign with a stop sign.
+The new changes resulted in fewer accidents.

-There were also plans to replace the Flemington Circle with an interchange as part of a project that would have also built a limited-access bypass of Flemington for Route 31; however, this plan was never realized.
+In the 2000s, there were plans to replace the Flemington Circle with an interchange as part of a project that would have also built a limited-access bypass of Flemington for Route 31; however, this plan was never realized.
+Instead, the circle was rebuilt in 2016 with new ramps.